Abdel Rahim Mohammed Hussein: 2019 arrest

+On 15 April 2023, Hussein together with al-Bashir and at least three other allies, were moved from Kobar Prison to a military hospital.
+On 26 April, he and his allies were reported to have escaped from prison amid the breakout of the civil war.

 War crimes allegations

 On 2 December 2011, the Prosecutor of the International Criminal Court of the investigating the situation in Darfur, Luis Moreno Ocampo, requested a Pre-Trial Chamber of the Court to issue an arrest warrant against Abdel Rahim Mohammed Hussein for war crimes and crimes against humanity.

-On March 1, 2012, the ICC issued an arrest warrant for Hussein, charging with 20 counts of crimes against humanity and 21 counts of war crimes.
+On 1 March 2012, the ICC issued an arrest warrant for Hussein, charging with 20 counts of crimes against humanity and 21 counts of war crimes.
+As one of Bashir's closest allies, Hussein is accused of recruiting, arming and funding police forces and the Janjaweed militia in Darfur and also reported to be leading a campaign against rebels in the south.